HJEC/readme-example/README.md

 ## Standard Practices

+<a name="javascript"></a>

 ### Javascript / General Development

-+ First of all, please check your **developer console** in the browser for **errors**.
+- First of all, please check your **developer console** in the browser for **errors**.
 This is where React is giving you crucial information that without being resolved, these errors will make it to production.

-+ If you are using a state object without needing to set it again, just declare the state object inside `[ ]` on it's own.
+- If you are using a state value without needing to set it again, just declare the state value inside an array `[ ]` without a state-setter .
 This way you wont end up with an unused setState variable.
 Example:

 ```
 Incorrect: